MicrosoftDocs/azure-aks-docs/articles/aks/howto-deploy-java-wls-app.md

 1. Fill in `wlsAksCluster2022` for the **Password for WebLogic Administrator**.
 Use the same value for the confirmation and **Password for WebLogic Model encryption** fields.
 1. Select **Next**.

-The following steps show you how to start the deployment process.
+Use the following steps start the deployment process:

 1. Scroll to the section labeled **Provide an Oracle Single Sign-On (SSO) account**.
 Fill in your Oracle SSO credentials from the preconditions.